sunpech/sunpech.github.io/_drafts/2018-04-29-avengers-infinity-war.md

 Thor, Iron Man, and Captain America really shined in the movie (ranked in that order mentioned).
 Thor and Rocket Raccoon had great chemistry with their mission to get Stormbreaker on Nidavellir.
 Iron Man, Spider Man, and Dr. Strange were fantastic with their mission on planet Titan.
 Captain America is solid as always with bringing the team on Earth together.

-Scarlett Witch and Vision.
+Scarlet Witch and Vision.
 Tony and Peter.
 Bucky and Rocket.
 Starlord and Gamora.
 Drax and Mantis.
 It was such a treat to see these heroes interact, crossover, and have their moments.

+These are the scenes I cheered and nudged my friends at:

+* Spider Man getting the Iron Spider suit.
+* Captain America catching Proxima Midnight's spear.
+* Thor's entrance to the battle at Wakanda with Stormbreaker.

 ## The Villains